-Class of building Acce ess requirements
+Class of building Access requirements

-Class 10a

-Non-habitable building located in an accessible area intended for use by the public and containing a sanitary facility, change room facility or shelter To and within-

-(a) An accessible sanitary facility; and

 (b) a change room facility; and

 (c) a public shelter or the like.

 Class 10b

 Swimming pool To and into swimming pools with a total perimeter greater than 40 m, associated with a Class 1b, 2, 3, 5, 6, 7, 8 or 9 building that is required to be accessible , but not swimming pools for the exclusive use of occupants of a Class 1b building or a sole-occupancy unit in a Class 2 or Class 3 building.